-Sydney Harbour by P R Stephenson
+Sydney Harbour by P R Stephensen

 see second image for precis